 - communicate effectively with other project stakeholders, including clients, end users, and supervisors;

-- verify systematically that project deliverables meet agreed quality standards;
+- verify systematically that internal and external project deliverables meet agreed quality standards;

 - produce external documentation of a sufficient quality to meet the needs of clients, end users, and client-site technical staff.